-Software Release / Document Version Change 23.1.0 Updated: Changes were made throughout this guide for the introduction of a separate Fortify Static Code Analyzer Applications and Tools installer New location for sample bug tracker plugins (see "Integrating with a Bug Tracker Application" on page 99) 22.2.0 Updated: A new ability to restrict auditing capabilities was added to the Fortify license (see "About Fortify Audit Workbench" on page 11).
-The location of the sample bug tracker plugins has changed (see "Integrating with a Bug Tracker Application" on page 99).
+Software Release / Document Version Change 23.2.0 Added: • "Integration with Fortify Static Code Analyzer" on page 12 Updated: Added descriptions for the OWASP MASVS 2.0 and OWASP API Top 10 reports (see "Issue Reports" on page 116) 23.1.0 Updated: Changes were made throughout this guide for the introduction of a separate OpenTextTM Fortify Static Code Analyzer Applications and Tools installer Changed location for sample bug tracker plugins (see "Integrating with a Bug Tracker Application" on page 100) 22.2.0 Updated: The ability to restrict auditing capabilities was added to the Fortify license (see "About Fortify Audit Workbench" on page 11).
+The location of the sample bug tracker plugins has changed (see "Integrating with a Bug Tracker Application" on page 100).
 Sample projects are no longer included with the Fortify Static Code Analyzer and Applications installer.
-The samples are provided as a separate package (see "Sample Projects" on page 18).
-22.1.0 Updated: New ability to import Fortify security content from your local system (see "Updating Security Content" on page 24 and "Importing Custom Security Content" on page 26) Added a new search modifier shortfilename (see "Search Modifiers" on page 73) Added two new samples: a Java 14 project and a Java web application 21.2.0 Updated:Removed sample projects riches.java, riches.net, and webgoat.
+The samples are provided as a separate package (see "Sample Projects" on page 19).
+22.1.0 Updated: The ability to import Fortify security content from your local system (see "Updating Security Content" on page 25 and "Importing Custom Security Content" on page 27) Added the shortfilename search modifier (see "Search Modifiers" on page 65)